lessthanstoic/de-totes-bags/README.md

       - triggers automatically when it detects the completion of an ingested data job
       - is adequately logged and monitored
       - populates the dimension and fact tables of a single "star" schema in the warehouse
 4) A "Load" Python application (AWS Lambda) that loads the data into a prepared data warehouse.
 This is triggered via completion of the "Transformation" Lambda finishing writing the files to the "processed" S3 bucket.
-The application should be adequately logged and monitored.
+The application is logged and monitored.
 5) Business insights were generated via a Quicksight dashboard that allows users to view useful data in the warehouse

 ## Project Development